 Talk to a real estate professional for an opinion before investing your money and labor.
-Examples of things that may add value to your home include new siding, a deck, having your driveway resurfaced, or adding walkways.
+Examples of things that may add value to your home include new siding, a deck, having your driveway resurfaced, painting your door red, or adding walkways.

 42. Automatic Savings

 One very clever way to put saving money on autopilot is to ask your bank to automatically transfer a small amount of your deposits to a savings account.
 A bank representative can help you set this up.
 You can designate how often the transfers happen and how much is transferred.

 If you transfer small amounts into a savings account every time you deposit money, you may not even miss it.
 But it doesn’t take long for it to add up.
 You can then keep these savings for a big-ticket item you need to purchase (like a down payment on a home or vehicle) or keep it for an emergency fund.

 The things you buy can accumulate over time and end up in closets, basements, attics, and storage units.
 If you have a lot of unused stuff sitting around your home, consider going through everything to see if there’s anything you can sell.

 You could have a yard sale, for example, to get a few bucks from your old stuff.
 You could also consider listing things for sale on eBay, Craigslist, OfferUp, or Facebook Marketplace.
 You may even be able to sell your scrap metal.

 That old VHS player that you haven’t used in years and is just taking up space may seem like junk to you, but to someone else, it might be highly valuable.
 One person’s trash is another person’s treasure.